With so many variations of cakes, you may already have a favorite. Here are a few of the best cake types you may want to try baking.

 Pound cakes are typically dense, rich, buttery, and flavorful, ideally served with tea or coffee.

 Pound cake may be topped with a powdered sugar glaze, dusted with powdered sugar, served plain, or served with whipped cream, ice cream, or fresh fruit topping.

 See recipes for Pound Cakes: Cream Cheese Pound Cake, Whipped Cream Pound Cake, Blueberry Pound Cake, Southern Pecan Pound Cake, Old Fashioned Pound Cake.

 Jelly roll, Roll Cake, Strawberry Roulade Biscuit, Roulade, Roll Cake, and Buche de Noel are other names and all included in the Roll Cake recipes and may be as straightforward or as elaborate as you want to make them.

-Start with a sponge cake recipe, bake in a jelly roll pan, immediately turn upside down onto a towel sprinkled with powdered sugar, and then roll it up to cool.
+Start with a sponge cake recipe, bake it in a jelly roll pan, immediately turn it upside down onto a towel sprinkled with powdered sugar, and then roll it up to cool.